Fatbirder's Top 1000 Birding Websites

 Loch Ken

-The willow tit is the fastest declining resident bird species in the UK, and the second-fastest declining species overall, after the turtle dove.
-The population declined by 86% between 1995 and 2020.
+The Willow Tit is the fastest-declining resident bird species in the UK and the second-fastest declining species overall, after Turtle Dove.
+Between 1995 and 2020, the population fell by an estimated 86%.

 After observing the Willow Tit, I headed north to Galston in Ayrshire and arrived just before dusk.